matthew-c-austin/reading-notes/102/Read-05-Design-web-pages-with-CSS.md

 ### Browser Support Information

 After a CSS features has been specified, it is rarely implemented in all browsers at once.
-The MDN CSS property pages have "Browser compatability" tables to consult for implementation status.
+The MDN CSS property pages have "Browser compatibility" tables to consult for implementation status.

 ## How to add CSS